mspnp/AzureNamingTool/docs/INSTALLATION-RUN-AS-AN-AZURE-WEB-APP-USING-GITHUB-ACTION.md

 ## Steps

-### 1. Fork the Cloud Adoption Framework Repository
+### 1. Fork the Azure Naming Tool Repository
 1. Scroll up to the top-left corner of this page.
-2. Click on the **CloudAdoptionFramework** link to open the root of this repository.
+2. Click on the **AzureNamingTool** link to open the root of this repository.
 3. Click the **Fork** option in the top-right menu.
 4. Select your desired **Owner** and **Repository name** and click **Create fork**.
 5. Click the green **<>Code** button